malcolmlett/training-instrumentation-toolkit/README.md

 ## Docs

-See `doc` folder for Jupiter notebooks with explanation of functionality.
+See the [doc](doc/index.md) folder for Jupiter notebooks with explanation of functionality.